aquaductape/solid-dismiss/README.md

  */
 onOpen?: OnOpenHandler;
 /**
- * css selector, queried from document, to get menu button element.
+ * CSS selector, queried from document, to get menu button element.
 Or pass JSX element *
  * @remark There are situations where there are multiple JSX menu buttons that open the same menu popup, but only one of them is rendered based on device width.
 Use signal if JSX menu buttons are conditionally rendered.
 Use array if all menu buttons are rendered, when all but one, are hidden via CSS `display: none;` declaration.
  */